datatags/InfinitodeWheelSolver/README.md

   - I'm not very far into endless yet, so accelerators are still more accessible than lucky tickets for me.
 I'm aware that's not the case the farther you get into endless mode, so I'll add that at some point.
 - Improve performance, see below
   - ~~Faster options for resetting progress~~
+  - Multiple paths with the same resulting RNG state (hard)
+  - Parallel processing and saving path progress
 - Maybe a config GUI at some point?

 ## ⏰ Performance